matthewmcvickar/oblique-questions-bot/README.md

   - deleted duplicate lines (with Sublime Text’s `Edit → Permute Lines → Unique` command)
   - deleted empty lines (found `\n\n` and replaced it with `\n`).

-Then I wrote a script ([build-corpus.js](build-corpus.js)) to format and filter the sentences into a set of tweetable questions.
+Then I wrote a script ([build-corpus.js](build-corpus.js)) to format and filter the sentences into a set of postable questions.
 In order:

-- Removed beginning and trailing quotation marks, such that questions that were quotations in the original text would be tweeted as though they were prose.
+- Removed beginning and trailing quotation marks, such that questions that were quotations in the original text would be posted as though they were prose.

 - Capitalized the first letter of the question, in case it wasn't already capitalized.